Georgia Certificate of Good Standing – Certificate of Existence

 - Business Type – LLC or Corporation

-- That the company has not filed articles of dissolution, certificate of cancellation or similar documents
+- The company has not filed articles of dissolution, certificate of cancellation or similar documents

-- That the certificate is issued pursuant to Title 14 of the Official Code of Georgia and is prima-facie evidence that said company is in existence or is authorised to transact business in this state
+- That the Certificate is issued pursuant to Title 14 of the Official Code of Georgia and is prima-facie evidence that said company is in existence or is authorised to transact business in the State of Georgia

 Georgia Good Standing Certificate example

 Georgia Company Search Report